lipp/Arduino-Jet/README.md

   The default ports of the Jet Daemon are 11123 (websocket) and 11122 (raw).
   Load the `JetExample` sketch.

+## with cc3000 wifi

-4. Load contained example "JetExample".
+4a.
+Load contained example "JetExample-cc3000".
 This example uses cc3000 wifi shield.

    Change the ip/server name to match the machine where the Daemon runs.